MarcoDorantes/XlsxCommand/README.md

 ## Summary
 `XlsxCommand` is a PowerShell 7 Module with the following CmdLets: (1) CmdLet `Export-WorksheetXlsx` to create Excel XLSX format files, and (2) CmdLet `Import-WorksheetXlsx` to read from Excel XLSX format files.

-The cell data processing of both included CmdLets are based on a strict two-dimensional tabular data structure with rows and columns, i.e., a ‘table’.
+The cell data processing of both included CmdLets are based on a strict two-dimensional tabular data structure with rows and columns, i.e., a ‘*table*’.
 The first row is the header row with the names for each column.
 The next rows are data rows.

 An Excel Worksheet is a two-dimensional spread array, not a strict tabular structure.
-Hence, the included CmdLets only work best if the cells in the Excel Worksheet are organized as a ‘table’.
+Hence, the included CmdLets only work best if the cells in the Excel Worksheet are organized as a ‘*table*’.

 ## Installation
 ### Installation prerequisites